 Digitized Sprites: Units will change from 3d models to digitized sprites when they are far enough away from the camera, to improve system performance.

-Playing as Parthian in Rome.
+Playing as Parthia.
 Sure, they have huge tract of land, but most of it is simply miles upon miles of empty wilderness with cities few and far between.
 This means that corruption is very high and troop waypointing is tedious.
-Their forte are horse archers, which is counterintuitive to use and counts as very weak in auto-battle.
-As if that's not enough, they start out next to the Seleucid and the unstoppable force that is Egypt.
+Their forte are horse archers, which require practice to use effectively and count as very weak in auto-battle.
+As if that's not enough, they start out next to the Seleucids and the unstoppable force that is Egypt.
 However, get to high-tier horse units... and they will become the Timurids of 3rd century BCE.

 Playing as the Greek Cities in Rome as well.
 Your starting territories are spread out and you'll almost instantly be attacked on all sides.
 (The Brutii Romans in western Greece, the Scipii Romans and Carthaginians in Sicily, the Macedonians in northern Greece, and possibly the Pontic and/or Seleucid factions in Turkey.)
 If you can survive however, you'll have access to some of the most awesome infantry in the game (particularly the Spartan hoplites,) and some of the most profitable territories as well.